FerretDB/FerretDB/CONTRIBUTING.md

 ### Setting up the development environment

 In the CI there are checks that new code complies the imports sorted convention and that the code is gofmt-ed.
 To avoid failing PR checks, please setup your beloved text editor to gofmt files before push.
 Here provided some setup guides for VScode and Goland.
 You can also execute each time `task fmt lint` or project -> fmt functions of the text editor.

-After you edited *.md files, please run `task docs-fmt` to comply with <https://sembr.org>.
+Please make sure your *.md files comply with <https://sembr.org>.
+Use one sentence per line in all markdown files except the changelog and other rules.
+You could also run `task docs-fmt`.

 ### Visual Studio Code